Safety Inspection and Auditing Services - Core Safety, LLC

 Does my jobsite need safety inspection and auditing services?

 Frequent and regular jobsite inspections are critical to ensure the safety of workers and prevent costly violations.
 According to OSHA, failure to conduct these inspections is one of the most commonly cited violations.
 To comply with OSHA standards, employers must have a competent person perform the inspections.
-Competent persons are trained and authorized to identify hazardous conditions and take corrective action.
+Competent persons are trained to identify hazardous conditions and has the authority to take prompt corrective measures to eliminate those hazards.
 Periodic inspections are crucial to identifying hazards and addressing them before accidents occur.
 The frequency of inspections can vary depending on the industry, but construction sites often require daily, weekly, or monthly inspections.
 Failure to comply with jobsite inspection regulations can result in OSHA fines, decreased morale, and negative publicity.
-A prevention checklist should include daily inspections of equipment, frequent inspections of high-risk areas, and monthly inspections of specific equipment.

 Safety Inspection and Auditing Parameters